Discover the Lockdown Browser: Guide to Its Features and Privacy

 Synchronous or Blended proctoringBlended proctoring is a combination of automated and live proctored exams.
 It means that the testing is monitored by the AI, however, if an examinee is caught cheating, the software immediately sends a red-flag to the live proctor.
 This solution comes with the benefits of both automated and live proctored exams.
 Moreover, if students are proctored by their professors, it greatly decreases stress.

-How to use lockdown browser?
-Can it protect academic integrity?A lockdown browser is a basic solution to protect academic integrity.
+How to use a lockdown browser?
+Can it protect academic integrity?The Respondus lockdown browser is a basic solution to protect academic integrity.
 It can’t prevent student fraudulent behavior, especially if used separately.
 Therefore, when choosing a technology to make e-learning more effective and secure, it’s reasonable to use browser lock in combination with other proctoring solutions.

 There is a big choice of modern online tools that can not only monitor on-screen activities, but also verify examinee identity, provide audio and video proctoring, record testing sessions, and much more.
 ProctorEdu is one of the browser solutions with an intuitive user interface that will help you protect your online reputation while providing students with comfortable, competitive, and stress-free online learning.